-Enter the amount of credit that the PA Department of Community and Economic Development approved on the certification that it sent you.
-If a partner or a PA S corporation shareholder, enter the credit amount from the PA Schedule(s) RK-1 or NRK-1 the estate or trust received.
+Enter the amount of credit that the PA Department of Community and Economic Development approved on the certification sent to you.

-3. Research and Development Tax Credit

-Enter the amount from the PA Department of Revenue certification that you received.
-If a partner or a PA S corporation shareholder, enter the credit amount from the PA Schedule(s) RK-1 or NRK-1 the estate or trust received.
+3. Research and Development Tax Credit Enter the amount from the PA Department of Revenue certification that you received.